 Sciatica can affect the knees in other ways, as well.
 For example, sciatica can cause tightness in the hamstrings.
 When these muscles in the back of your thigh are taught, the stability in your lower back decreases, causing additional pressure on your knees.

 Medicine is constantly evolving, working toward a far less painful future.
 Through this discovery, we are uncovering less invasive ways to treat our aches and pains by locating the root causes of them.
-That is where regenerative medicine comes in, alleviating a variety of conditions, including knee pain, without surgery or drugs.
+That is where interventional orthopedic and orthobiologic medicine comes in, alleviating a variety of conditions, including knee pain, without surgery or drugs.

-At NW Regen, we have a deep foundational understanding of regenerative medicine, allowing us to modify our procedures based on the scientific advances that are continuously occurring.
+At NW Regen, we have a deep foundational understanding of root cause-based therapies, allowing us to modify our procedures based on the scientific advances that are continuously occurring.
 Our goal is to provide the best, most informed options to underlying issues, not just symptoms.
 Having the ability to effectively perform regenerative, non-surgical treatments is a significant part of our tailored approach to healthy, whole-body healing.
 Contact us for a free consultation.

 With almost two decades of orthopedic practice across multiple disciplines, he has the necessary experience to ensure proper diagnoses and management of complex cases.